RSP Permian (RSPP) Q1 2017 Results - Earnings Call Transcript

 Zane Wade Arrott - RSP Permian, Inc.

 Subash, this is Zane.
 We're not going to be able to give you a straight answer on that today because we are going to be doing some different testing at zones.
-You'll see us drill complete second Bone Springs, third Bone Springs, a different landing zone in the WA and we're going to be doing some microseismic off of a three-well pad that we're going to be drilling with that new rig when it comes in.
-And so, those are a number of things we're going to be answering for ourselves (23:15) throughout the remainder of the year.
+You'll see us drill complete 2nd Bone Springs, 3rd Bone Springs at different landing zone in the WA and we're going to be doing some microseismic off of a three-well pad that we're going to be drilling with that new rig when it comes in.
+And so those are a number of things we're going to be anchoring (23:15) for ourselves throughout the remainder of the year.
 And we'll just have to give you further details on that later on.

 Subash Chandra - Guggenheim Securities LLC